erickson-figueroa/erickson-figueroa/README.md

 # 🙋 Hi there , I'm Erickson Figueroa
-<p>I am passionate about Data Science, Artificial Intelligence, Machine Learning, and Data Analytics.
-I love extracting value from data and turning it into actionable insights.</p>
+<p>Passionate about Data Science, Artificial Intelligence, Machine Learning, and Data Analytics.
+Extract value from data and turn it into actionable insights.</p>

 ###  Search for me on:
 - <a href= "#">Personal website</a>